Effective: November 2007

 The Library adheres to the University's policy on capturing, safeguarding and providing access to personal information of Library Patrons.
 This statement outlines the procedures followed by the Library with respect to personal information obtained from patrons of the Library.

-The University of Guelph is a partner in the Tri-University Group (TUG) of Libraries (along with the University of Waterloo and Wilfrid Laurier University) and utilizes a single integrated Library System called TRELLIS.
+The University of Guelph partners with other academic libraries in Ontario to utilize a shared library services platform.
 In addition, the University of Guelph is a member of the Ontario Council of University Libraries (OCUL) and utilizes Scholars Portal (for example: Refworks and Racer for inter-library loans) for the provision of library services.
 Lastly, it is noted that our Virtual Reference System is supplied and hosted by a non-resident third party vendor.

 Patrons of the University of Guelph Library include all current and former students (alumni), faculty, staff, retirees, community borrowers (i.e. non affiliated members who have applied for borrowing privileges) and individuals with reciprocal borrowing privileges.